I'm Spelling as Fast as I Can: Plot

 At the Spellympics, hosted by George Plimpton, Lisa wins the semi-finals and secures a spot in the finals.
 The other two finalists are Sun Moon, a Korean girl, and Alex, a cute boy with big round glasses and a speech impediment who proves to be extremely popular.
 Plimpton takes Lisa aside and tells her that if she lets Alex win, she will be given a free scholarship to any Seven Sisters college and a free George Plimpton hot plate.
 Lisa is torn between wanting to win the Spellympics and free college, and asks Marge whether they can afford to send her to college.
 Marge is unsure, but promises to do whatever it takes to get Lisa into college, but Lisa is still uneasy since she is aware of Homer's low salary.

 In San Francisco, Krusty informs all the Ribheads that the Ribwich will no longer be made, as the animal from which it was made is now extinct.
 He tosses the last one into the crowd.
 Homer catches it, fighting off the others.
-An Italian Ribhead offers Homer the lease to his car for the last Ribwich, and Homer remembers Lisa and the Spellympics.
+An Italian Ribhead offers Homer the lease to his car for the last Ribwich, pronouncing it as "lease-a", which makes Homer remember Lisa and the Spellympics.
 He agrees to the trade and takes off in the car, reaching the Spellympics finals just in time to see Lisa spell "intransigence" and encourage her.
 Lisa, happy to see her father, tells everyone that she was told to take a dive, but then unintentionally misspells her word.
 Lisa loses, and since she did not do it on purpose, Plimpton rescinds his offer.